 - The parasympathetic system, which acts as a brake helping the body to calm down after the threat has passed.

-The problem for those who become sensitive to chemicals and mold is that the body is constantly in fight-or-flight mode.
+The problem for those who become sensitive to chemicals, mold, and EMFs (electromagnetic fields) is that the body is constantly in fight-or-flight mode.
 Everything around us is a threat, either consciously or unconsciously.
 It makes sense to focus on building the parasympathetic system.

 One of the key players of the parasympathetic system is the vagus nerve.
 The vagus nerve runs from the brain, through the face and thorax, to the abdomen.
 It controls unconscious body functions such as food digestion, sweating, heart rate, and breathing.